-Stretching from Pakistan in the west through the Himalayan Kingdoms of Nepal and Bhutan to Bangladesh in the east, and south to the island nation of Sri Lanka, this is the most densely populated region in the world with a huge diversity of peoples, languages, religions and geography.
+Stretching from Pakistan in the west through the Himalayan Kingdoms of Nepal and Bhutan to Bangladesh in the east, and south to the island nation of Sri Lanka, the Indian Sub-Continent is the most densely populated region in the world with a huge diversity of peoples, languages, religions and geography.

 Discover the exceptional variety of history, culture and adventure in these vibrant and colourful lands.

 The Golden Triangle of Delhi, Agra for the Taj Mahal and Jaipur is often the starting point for visits to India, but there is so much more!

 Rajasthan is a desert landscape broken by the gorgeous bright colours of turbans and saris, and staying in small hotels and homestays (many of which are owned by maharajahs or relatives of the royal families of Rajasthan) can make your stay so personal and enjoyable.
 To the north of Delhi, the Punjab is called the bread basket of India because of its fertile farmlands, and the main city of Amritsar is famous for the beautiful Golden Temple.
 Himachal Pradesh is mostly known for Dharamshala, the residence of His Holiness the Dalai Lama, in the foothills of the Himalayas, and Shimla, a former summer capital in the days of the Raj.
 Gujarat was the birthplace of Gandhi, and a visit to Ahmedabad would not be complete without a visit to his former home.
 Unique wildlife here includes India’s only population of Asiatic lions.
 The Rann of Kutch, a vast empty expanse of salt flats is the world’s last refuge of the Indian wild ass, as well as being an ecologically important area for many local and migratory waterbirds.
 Kerala, the ‘Land of the Coconut’ is a lush state in the south west growing rice, ginger, tea, coffee and spices.